Pipe Lining Process

 The cleaned pipe system is re-heated to create an optimal internal pipe surface environment prior to the epoxy coating.
 An air pressure leak test is again performed prior to coating.
 Conditioned air is then introduced into the pipe to uniformly distribute the epoxy lining throughout the pipe segment.
 Following the coating application, continuous controlled air is sent through the piping to facilitate epoxy curing.

 Step 4: System re-assembly and evaluation

 After the lining is cured, all removed valves and fittings are returned to their original locations.
-A final leak test and inspection is performed.
-Water quality, volume and flow are tested.
+A final leak test and inspection are performed.
+Water quality, volume, and flow are tested.

 Certified and Approved Pipe Lining Materials